 Nonprofit officers and directors can help minimize their risk of personal liability by doing the following:

-If preventive risk management fails, the liability of nonprofit officers and directors can be limited through indemnification by the nonprofit, insurance purchased by the nonprofit, and state volunteer protection laws.
+If preventive risk management fails, the liability of nonprofit officers and directors often can be limited – but not fully eliminated – through indemnification by the nonprofit, directors and officers liability insurance purchased by the nonprofit, and federal and state volunteer protection laws.

 In the landmark 1982 case, American Society of Mechanical Engineers v.
 Hydrolevel, the U.S. Supreme Court determined that a nonprofit can be held liable for the actions of its officers, directors and other volunteers (including actions which bind the nonprofit financially), even when the nonprofit does not know about, approve of, or benefit from those actions, as long as the volunteer reasonably appears to outsiders to be acting with the nonprofit's approval (i.e., with its "apparent authority").
-The Supreme Court made clear that nonprofits are to be held strictly liable for the activities of volunteers that have even the apparent authority of the nonprofit.
-Even if a nonprofit volunteer does not in fact have authority to act in a particular manner on behalf of the nonprofit, the law will nevertheless hold the nonprofit liable if third parties reasonably believe that the volunteer had such authority.
-The law thus requires a nonprofit to take reasonable steps to ensure that the scope of its agents' (e.g., officers, directors and committee members') authority is clear to third parties, and that agents are not able to hold themselves out to third parties as having authority beyond that which has been vested in them by the nonprofit - for example, by regulating access to nonprofit letterhead stationery.
+The U.S. Supreme Court made clear that nonprofits are to be held strictly liable for the activities of volunteers that have even the apparent authority of the nonprofit.
+Even if a nonprofit volunteer does not, in fact, have authority to act in a particular manner on behalf of the nonprofit, the law will nevertheless hold the nonprofit liable if third parties reasonably believe that the volunteer had such authority.
+The law thus requires a nonprofit to take reasonable steps to ensure that the scope of its agents' (e.g., officers, directors and committee members') authority is clear to third parties, and that agents are not able to hold themselves out to third parties as having authority beyond that which has been vested in them by the nonprofit – for example, by being permitted to use an email address being able to utilize an email address containing the nonprofit’s domain, having business cards from the nonprofit, or having access to nonprofit’s letterhead